roobert/tabtree.nvim/README.md

           previous = "<S-Tab>",
         },

-        -- use TSPlaygroundToggle to discover the (capture group) -- @capture_name can be anything
+        -- use :InspectTree to discover the (capture group) -- @capture_name can be anything
         language_configs = {
           python = {